Is Occupational Therapy School Hard?

 Yes, absolutely!
 While OT school was personally hardest schooling (and time) of my life, I have never regretted my decision.
 I can’t imagine working in any other career, and even after over four years of practicing, I still love helping patients progress and meet their goals to live their best life.

 If you know that occupational therapy is the right career for you, accept the challenge and know that you can do it!
-If occupational therapy is your passion, you can do it and feel confident in your decision to become an OT.
+If occupational therapy is your passion, you can get through OT school and feel confident in your decision to become an OT.